Logo

 Gonorrhea symptoms

-• Vaginal bleeding between monthly periods, especially after intercourse.
+• Vaginal bleeding between periods or after intercourse

 How is gonorrhea spread?